VoltaiKK/BlockBound-For-Forge/README.md

 # BlockBound-For-Forge
-Github for Blockbound modpack on modrintzh
+Github for Blockbound modpack on modrinth